PaloAltoNetworks/terraform-aws-vmseries-modules/modules/transit_gateway_attachment/README.md

-# Transit Gateway Attacjment module for VM-Series
+# Transit Gateway Attachment module for VM-Series

 A Terraform module for deploying AWS Transit Gateways Attachments.